 - were convicted as an adult of a sex offense that is a Class A felony and that was committed with forcible compulsion on or after June 8, 2000.

 However, these offenders are still able to petition the court to lift the community notification piece of their lifetime duty to register.
 This petition can be made 15 years after prison release if the person has spent the time in the community without being convicted of a disqualifying offense.

 It’s also important to recognize that failure to register when you are legally required to do so is a crime itself.
-If you are unsure about your legal obligations to register in Washington State, or if you would like to petition the court to relieve you of these obligations, please contact the Marshall Defense Firm for further guidance.
+If you are unsure about your legal obligations to register in Washington State, or if you would like to petition the court to relieve you of these obligations, please contact us at 206.826.1400 or firstname.lastname@example.org for further guidance.